 To operate a bonded winery, producing and bottling and selling in an existing building.
-Wine produced would be sold through a distributor-ship and at private invitational tastings.
-The operation will be confined to the processing of grapes grown on the property.
-It is expected to only a part-time endeavor due to the size of the vineyard.
+Wine produced would be sold through a distributorship and at private invitational tastings.
+The operation wi confined to the processing of grapes grown on the property.
+The operation will be expected to only a part-time endeavor due to the size of the vineyard.